 CHRISTOPHER and MARGARET LESNETT

-Christy married Margaret Van Gorder.
-She was the daughter of Jacob Van Gorder and was born about 1800.
+Christy married Margaret Van Gorder, about 1819.
+She was the daughter of Jacob and Margaret Van Gorder and was born about 1800.
 (2)

-In the 1830 Census, Christian Lesnet is listed in North Sewickley Township, Beaver County, Pa.
+In the 1830 Census, Christian Lesnet is listed in North Sewickley Township, Beaver County.
 His household contained one male age 30-39, one female under 5, two females 5-9, one female 10-14 and one female 20-29.

 In 1835, Christy purchased some land in Beaver County on the New Castle-Zelienople Road.
 In 1845, Christy purchased additional land.
-He seems to have been a successful farmer with land in Franklin Township, Beaver County, and what later became Perry Township, Lawrence County, Pa.
-At his death, Christy owned about 347 acres, six seep, two calves, one heifer, three cows, two horses, two yearling colts, 15 pairs of chickens and “lot of hogs.”
+He seems to have been a successful farmer with land in Franklin Township, Beaver County, and Perry Township, which later became part of Lawrence County.
+At his death, Christy owned about 347 acres, six sheep, two calves, one heifer, three cows, two horses, two yearling colts, 15 pairs of chickens and “lot of hogs.”
 (4)

-In the 1850 Census, Christy Lisnet appears in the Perry Township, Lawrence County.
+In the 1850 Census, Christy Lisnet appears in the Perry Township, Lawrence County, which has recently been established.
 He was a farmer who owned real estate valued at $3,500.
 His household contained his wife Margaret; Nancy, age 24; Elizabeth, 22; Delweaver, 19; Sarah, 16; Robert, 14; and Mary, 11.

 In the 1860 Census, Chris.
 Listnett, is listed as a farmer in Franklin Township, Beaver County.
 He owned real estate valued at $5,500 and personal property $700.
 His household contained his wife Margt. and Mary, age 21.

-The 1931 genealogy of the Lesnett family gives the following account of the lifestyle of early Americans.
+The 1931 “Family History of Christian Lesnett,” by Daniel M. Bennett, provides an interesting account of the lifestyle of early Americans.
 It comes from an item on Christy’s sister, Elizabeth, but is applicable to all those of the time.

 Like all early settlers, the Lesnetts had to depend upon primitive ways of getting along.
 All farmers in those days made their own soap, but lye was essential to soaponify the grease.
 To procure this, wood ashes were collected in a barrel.
 Small holes were drilled in the bottom and water poured in.
 The water would filter through the ashes and gather in a vessel below.
 This was the lye.
 They used bark from a sassafras tree to perfume the soap.